-As vacation rental providers get ready to tackle 2018 and make these changes, many are taking advantage of the open platform Tripz.com gives them with open communication with guests and direct bookings without all the fees.
+As Vacation rental by Owners get ready to tackle 2018 and make these changes, many are taking advantage of the open platform Tripz.com gives them with open communication with guests and direct bookings without all the fees.
 In addition, Tripz.com is helping providers with their branding and SEO to ensure clients stay relevant and have the tools needed to grow rather than spinning their wheels to increase bookings by 10% or more only to have that taken right back in commissions.

 2018 should be an exciting year in vacation rentals and no doubt will see a ton of change.